vernemq/vmq-docs/configuration/db-auth.md

   connections.
 ---

-# Auth using a database

-## Authentication and authorization using a database
+# Authentication and authorization using a database

 VerneMQ supports authentication and authorization using a number of popular databases and the below sections describe how to configure the different databases.